Cellebrite: European Union

-In 2019, Cellebrite advertised their products as an effective way to combat refugees in the European Union, stating that 77% of refugees arrived in Europe without documentation, though 43% had a smartphone.
+In 2019, Cellebrite advertised their products as an effective way to control immigration from refugees in the European Union, saying that 77% of refugees arrived in Europe without documentation, although 43% had a smartphone.

 Hong Kong

 In August 2020, MIT Technology Review reported that Cellebrite sold its services to the Hong Kong Police Force for use in unlocking phones of detained demonstrators during the 2019–20 Hong Kong protests.
 As of October 7, 2020, the company announced that it would stop selling its solutions and services to customers in Hong Kong and China as a result of a change in U.S. regulations.
-However, in 2021 The Intercept reported the software was still being sold to China.
+However, in 2021 The Intercept said that the software was still being sold to China.

+Jordan

+A Citizen Lab forensic analysis found that Jordanian authorities have used Cellebrite to extract data from the phones of political activists and civilians without their consent, due to their involvement in the protests in support of Palestinians in Gaza between late 2023 and mid-2025.

 Latvia

-In 2024 Latvia, the State Revenue Service (VID) acquired Cellebrite software for €427,270 to combat tax evasion and the shadow economy.
+In 2024, the State Revenue Service (VID) of Latvia acquired Cellebrite software for €427,270 to combat tax evasion and the shadow economy.
 The software enables the analysis of financial information and electronic records, facilitating data collection and correlation studies during targeted control measures.
-Cellebrite would be also used to extract data from iOS and Android devices, limited to specific entities identified as high-risk for tax evasion, requiring physical access by tax inspectors.
+Cellebrite is used to extract data from iOS and Android devices, limited to specific entities identified as high-risk for tax evasion, requiring physical access by tax inspectors.

+Morocco

+In 2020, the DGST used Cellebrite to extract the data from the iPhone of the investigative journalist and human rights activist Omar Radi.

 Myanmar

-In 2021, the New York Times reported that Myanmar's state budget included MacQuisition, a forensic software product made by Cellebrite subsidiary BlackBag Technologies that is used to extract data from Apple computers.
-Court documents also showed that police in Myanmar reported using Cellebrite forensic technology to obtain data from the phones of two Reuters journalists, who were tried and convicted in 2018 for publishing evidence of a Rohingya massacre in Myanmar in 2017.
-A spokesperson for Cellebrite stated that Cellebrite stopped selling to Myanmar in 2018 and that BlackBag had not sold to Myanmar after being acquired by Cellebrite in 2020.
+In 2021, the New York Times reported that Myanmar's state budget included MacQuisition, a forensic software product made by a Cellebrite subsidiary, BlackBag Technologies, that is used to extract data from Apple computers.
+Court documents also showed that police in Myanmar reported using Cellebrite forensic technology to obtain data from the phones of two Reuters journalists, who were tried and convicted in 2018 for publishing evidence of the Rohingya massacre in Myanmar in 2017.
+A spokesperson for Cellebrite said that Cellebrite stopped selling to Myanmar in 2018 and that BlackBag had not sold to Myanmar after being acquired by Cellebrite in 2020.